Powder metallurgy: Electric current assisted sintering

+These techniques employ electric currents to drive or enhance sintering.
+A combination of mechanical pressure and electrical current, passed through either the powder or the container, significantly reduces the sintering time compared to conventional solutions.
+There are many classifications of these techniques, but they can be divided into two main categories: resistance sintering techniques, which apply lower voltages and currents and take on the from around ten seconds to ten minutes; and electric discharge sintering, which use capacitor banks to achieve higher currents and voltages, and take from tens of microseconds to tens of milliseconds.
+Resistance sintering techniques include spark plasma sintering (SPS), plasma-activated sintering (PAS), and pulse electric current sintering (PECS). electric discharge sintering techniques include capacitor discharge sintering.
+Currently, spark plasma sintering is currently the most commonly used method of electric pulse consolidation in general.

+Resistance sintering currents usually reach about 1 kA per square centimer, while electric discharge sintering voltages of up to several kilovolts also require very high currents, over 10 kA per square centimer.
+Resistance sintering techniques are consolidation methods based on temperature, where heating of the mold and of the powders is accomplished through electric currents, usually with a characteristic processing time of 15 to 30 minutes.
+On the other hand, electric discharge sintering methods rely on high-density currents (from 0.1 to 1 kA/mm^2) to directly sinter electrically conductive powders, with a characteristic time between tens of microseconds to hundreds of milliseconds.

 Continuous powder processing

-The phrase "continuous process" should be used only to describe modes of manufacturing which could be extended indefinitely in time.
+Strictly, the phrase "continuous process" should be used only to describe modes of manufacturing which could be extended indefinitely in time.
 Normally, however, the term refers to processes whose products are much longer in one physical dimension than in the other two.
 Compression, rolling, and extrusion are the most common examples.

+Compression

 In a simple compression process, powder flows from a bin onto a two-walled channel and is repeatedly compressed vertically by a horizontally stationary punch.
 After stripping the compress from the conveyor, the compacted mass is introduced into a sintering furnace.
 An even easier approach is to spray powder onto a moving belt and sinter it without compression.
 However, good methods for stripping cold-pressed materials from moving belts are hard to find.
 One alternative that avoids the belt-stripping difficulty altogether is the manufacture of metal sheets using opposed hydraulic rams, although weakness lines across the sheet may arise during successive press operations.

+Rolling

 Powders can also be rolled to produce sheets.
 The powdered metal is fed into a two-high rolling mill, and is compacted into strip form at up to 100 ft/min.
 The strip is then sintered and subjected to another rolling and further sintering.
 Rolling is commonly used to produce sheet metal for electrical and electronic components, as well as coins.
 Considerable work also has been done on rolling multiple layers of different materials simultaneously into sheets.